Xavier9989/API/src/en/onlinepayment/amendTransactionV2.md

 # 4.3  Modify payment transactions（amendTransactionV2）
 #### When there is an error in the payment data push, this interface can be used for data correction.
 The most common error is a user name error (typo, sequence error).
-This interface is related to「3.4 Payout–payoutQueueV2」The fields are the same, please input new values for the fields you want to modify, and input the original values.
+This interface is related to「4.1 Payout–payoutQueueV2」The fields are the same, please input new values for the fields you want to modify, and input the original values.

 ### <font color = red>pay attention to ：</font>

- ### <font color = red>If it cannot be modified, please cancel the transaction first and then use the API"3.4 Payout-payoutQueueV2"Resend。</font>
+ ### <font color = red>If it cannot be modified, please cancel the transaction first and then use the API"4.1 Payout-payoutQueueV2"Resend。</font>

-### <font color = red>CebuanaFor channel transactions, only the name of the payee can be modified, and other information cannot be modified。</font>
+### <font color = red>LBCExpress channel transactions, only the name of the payee can be modified, and other information cannot be modified。</font>

 ### Input parameters:
 | parameter                        |    type     | length   |Y/N |describe|